Categories: Soup and Stew

 What could be more comforting than a steaming bowl of beef nilaga?
 A bowl of nilaga, with roasted bone marrow on top!
 Use our recipe for a hearty and flavorful stew that will leave you wanting more!

 Thank you for reading!
-If you enjoyed this recipe, please give a star rating on the recipe card below + share your creations on Instagram and tag us @itsforkandspoon!
+If you enjoyed this recipe, please give a star rating and review on the recipe card below + share your creations on Instagram and tag us @itsforkandspoon!

 Liked this recipe?
 Come on and try another of our beef recipes, soup and stew recipes, and Filipino recipes!